 Also remember to budget for improvements or alterations that will need to be made to your location.
 If you want to open a restaurant in an old shoe store, plan for significant costs to install a professional kitchen and bathrooms that are up to code.

-For lots more information about small business management, follow the helpful links on the next page.
+For lots more information about small business management, follow the helpful links below.